algorandfoundation/algorand-typescript-testing/docs/coverage.md

+---
+title: Coverage
+---

 # Coverage

 See which `algorand-typescript` stubs are implemented by the `algorand-typescript-testing` library.
-See the [Concepts](testing-guide/concepts.md#types-of-algorand-typescript-stub-implementations) section for more details on the implementation categories.
+See the [Concepts](tg-concepts.md#types-of-algorand-typescript-stub-implementations) section for more details on the implementation categories.
 Refer to the [`algorand-typescript` stubs API](api.md) for the full list of the stubs for which the `algorand-typescript-testing` library provides implementations referenced in the table below.

 | Name                         | Implementation type |
 | ---------------------------- | ------------------- |